hwfan/DriveDownloader/README.md

 Try "socks5h" as the protocol prefix instead.
 It will transmit the url to proxy server for parsing.

+**fake_useragent.errors.FakeUserAgentError: Maximum amount of retries reached

+This message may occur when DriveDownloader is first used.
+Try again and if this also occurs, please report in the issue.

 ## TODOS

  - [x] General downloader API - one class for downloading, and several inheritance classes to load the configurations.